Current Regulations Allowed Activities Benefits Watch - Virtual Meeting

-Extend building restrictions for new development to the entire floodplain.
+New development has building restrictions in the entire floodplain.

-- You would no longer be able to build new structures in the floodplain.
+- You cannot build new structures in the floodplain.

-- New roads would also need to provide dry access during a major rainstorm.
+- New roads need to provide dry access during a major rainstorm.

-We chose the July 19, 2022, effective date so that it coincides with the release of the new federal floodplain maps.
+New federal floodplain maps were released July 19, 2022.
 If your property is no longer in the floodplain, according to the maps, you will not be required to follow these regulations.

 |Farming and Wildlife||Yard / Home Areas||Recreation|